Updated December 2024

 This is an excellent question.
 Before you leap into a training program, it's always a good idea to see what demand is like for the job you're interested in.

 We looked at the Job Bank to find out what opportunities there are for CAD technicians in Canada.
-Their latest market report shows steady growth in this field, with three out of five stars for projected demand in Alberta, Saskatchewan, Ontario, and Nova Scotia.
+Their latest market report shows steady growth in this field, with three out of five stars for projected demand in Alberta, Manitoba, Ontario, and the Atlantic provinces.
+Saskatchewan has a particularly good four-star rating.

 8. What are the pros & cons of becoming a CAD Technician?